 People always ask are there fruit trees for the prairies?
 We can grow some amazing fruit here, and the varieties of trees that we sell have been grown here successfully for many years.

 We have world class apples here on the prairies; full size, keeps a long time in the crisper, and fully hardy.
-A second and different apple/crab apple is required to have fruit.
-Trees reach 20′ tall unless grafted on a dwarfing rootstock which limits the height of the tree to 8′.
-Fruit ripens late August/early September
+A second and different apple variety needs to be within 1/4 mile for proper pollination to get fruit(A crab apple will also work).
+Trees reach 18′ tall unless grafted on a dwarfing rootstock which limits the height of the tree to 8′.
+Fruit ripens sometime in September.

 Prairie Cherry Trees